Subsistence pattern: Foraging

 Foraging is the oldest subsistence pattern, with all human societies relying on it until approximately 10,000 years ago.
 Foraging societies obtain the majority of their resources directly from the environment without cultivation.
 Also known as Hunter-gatherers, foragers may subsist through collecting wild plants, hunting, or fishing.
 Hunter-gatherer communities are frequently small and mobile, with egalitarian social structures.
 Contrary to the common perception of hunter-gatherer life as precarious and nutrient-deficient, Canadian anthropologist Richard Borshay Lee found that "with few conspicuous exceptions, the hunter-gatherer subsistence base is at least routine and reliable and at best surprisingly abundant."

 Horticulture

 Horticultural societies typically engage in small-scale gardening with simple tools.
 These methods allow for higher population densities but still depend on the availability of plentiful, undeveloped land.
-A common type of horticulture is slash-and-burn cultivation, wherein regions of wild foliage are cut and burnt, producing nutrient-rich biochar in which to grow crops.
+A common type of horticulture is slash-and-burn cultivation, wherein regions of wild foliage are cut and burned, producing nutrient-rich biochar in which to grow crops.
 Traditional, small-scale slash-and-burn cultivation—such as that practiced by the Guaraní people in South America – can be efficient and sustainable, with the natural environment eventually reclaiming and reintegrating old garden plots.